Diabetic socks help and here’s how!

 5. Diabetic Socks Material

-Diabetic socks can be found in a variety of materials such as cotton, wool, acrylic, synthetic fiber, Spandex however the recommended ones are acrylic and synthetic fibers because the acrylic material is the lightest, impact-resistant, UV reflector, and a great thermal insulator while synthetic fiber has a prominent role in socks durability, stretching, softness, stain and water resistance.
+Diabetic socks are available in a variety of materials such as cotton, wool, acrylic, synthetic fiber, and Spandex.
+However, the recommended ones are acrylic and synthetic fibers because the acrylic material is the lightest, most impact-resistant, UV reflector, and a great thermal insulator while synthetic fiber has a prominent role in socks’ durability, stretching, softness, stain, and water resistance.